 From spotting the difference between needs and wants to understanding how digital money works, these activity sheets help kids explore the world of spending, saving, earning, and more.
 Whether you’re discovering new currencies, finding out why prices change over time, or taking a quiz to test what you know, each activity helps you become money smart.
 Learning about money is fun, easy, and perfect for curious minds!
 Let’s dive in!

-It can be really hard to know whether you need something or want something.
-This activity helps you notice the difference and make choices.
+This activity helps you notice the difference between needs and wants and make smart choices.

 With activities designed to spark your curiosity and build your confidence,